 In India, 80% cause of any disease is unsafe water and poor sanitation.
 Prevention is better than cure, so instead of going to the doctor now and then, we should cultivate clean habits.
-We should follow the 4 R formula — Reduce, Recycle, Reuse and Refuse.
+We should follow the 4R formula — Reduce, Recycle, Reuse, and Refuse.

 Why was Environmental Sanitation Institute established and what does it do?

 Our passion to change the current poor national and global sanitation situation stems from the Gandhian philosophy of eradication of in-accountability.
 The dangerous and demeaning practice of scavenging, or manual removal of feces, and its designation to the lowest caste in India has been the motivation for us.

 The institute is used not only for current training and capacity building programs, but also to provide training, workshops, and research opportunities for professionals, NGO representatives, university and post-graduate level students.
-The Eco-friendly site reflects our dedication to creating a world free of un-accountability and harmful pollution and waste.
+The eco-friendly site reflects our dedication to creating a world free of un-accountability and harmful pollution and waste.

-Most of the women in villages go to the toilet at night.
-They control the call of nature the entire day, and face health problems like constipation.
-At night, they’re victim of eve-teasing and sometime, rape.
-Won’t I built toilets for my mothers and sisters?
-We have lockers in our homes but why not toilet?
+Most of the women in the villages go to the toilet at night.
+They control the call of nature the entire day and face health problems like constipation.
+At night, they’re a victim of eve-teasing and sometimes, rape.
+Won’t I build toilets for my mothers and sisters?
+We have lockers in our homes but why not the toilet?

 I salute to the spirit of this worshiper of cleanliness and sanitation.
 I sincerely hope that all of us get inspired by his message.